Important: If your node has NetworkManager installed and enabled, ensure that it is configured to ignore CNI-managed interfaces.

-The private registry must be using TLS, with a cert trusted by the host CA bundle.
+Prior to RKE2 v1.20, private registries must use TLS, with a cert trusted by the host CA bundle.
 If the registry is using a self-signed cert, you can add the cert to the host CA bundle with

 update-ca-certificates.
 The registry must also allow anonymous (unauthenticated) access.

 - Add all the required system images to your private registry.
-A simple list of these can be obtained from the
+A list of images can be obtained from the

 - Install RKE2 using the